Value/View and Device Execution Model

 Purpose

-This document defines the object shapes Spheral currently uses at the boundary between durable host-owned objects and device-capable RAJA kernels.
-It is the contract page for the pattern; concrete class families are described in Current Device-Facing Object Families, and launch mechanics are described in RAJA/CHAI Execution Patterns.
+This document defines the object shapes Spheral currently uses at the boundary between long-lived host objects and device-capable RAJA loops.
+It is the contract page for the pattern; concrete class families are described in Current RAJA-Captured Object Families, and launch mechanics are described in RAJA/CHAI Execution Patterns.

 The recurring split is: